-As soon as he arrived in Brazil, Briatore immediately passed the law, and gathering technicians and mechanics in the box, with closed shutters, he gave a brief speech in which he explained that he wanted people always in tension, with the uniform in place and the beard made.
+As soon as he arrives in Brazil, Briatore immediately passes the law, and gathering technicians and mechanics in the box, with closed shutters, he gives a brief speech in which he explains that he wants people always in tension, with the uniform in place and the beard made.
 The goal must be to reform a winning team.
-It starts with details such as the number of pit-stop drills performed on Thursday: the team used to train with about fifteen simulations, Briatore claims that these were doubled and that on board the car there were the drivers, Fisichella and Wurz.
-Before diving into the second Grand Prix of the season, Michael Schumacher and Rubens Barrichello played a training match with the Brazilian champion team, Corinthians.
-All while in Fiorano, March 18, 2000, Luca Badoer performs the usual test of the three cars to be used at Interlagos.
+It starts with details such as the number of pit-stop drills performed on Thursday: the team used to train with about fifteen simulations, Briatore claims that these will be doubled and that on board the car there will be the drivers, Fisichella and Wurz.
+Before diving into the second Grand Prix of the season, Michael Schumacher and Rubens Barrichello play a training match with the Brazilian champion team, Corinthians.
+All while in Fiorano, on March 18, 2000, Luca Badoer performs the usual test of the three cars to be used at Interlagos.
 In his home country, Rubens Barrichello deals with a real Rubinho-mania.
-All fans are eagerly waited for the Grand Prix that will see the return of a Brazilian driver in the upper floors of the standings, and that may even succeed as a winner of the race, becoming the first Brazilian to win the Grand Prix at home after Ayrton Senna in 1993.
+All fans are eagerly waiting for the Grand Prix that will see the return of a Brazilian driver in the upper steps of the standings, and that may even succeed as a winner of the race, becoming the first Brazilian to win his home Grand Prix after Ayrton Senna in 1993.

 "The anxiety inside me is enormous".

-Barrichello admits, who will have to ensure that this feeling is transformed into positive energy, so as not to disappoint an entire nation that awaits him at the gate:
+Barrichello admits, who has to ensure that this feeling is transformed into positive energy, so as not to disappoint an entire nation that awaits him at the gate:

 "I’m fast and I hope to do well, I hope to get the most out of it.
 The agreement is clear but it is obvious that if I have the chance to get on the top step of the podium I will, even if Michael remains Michael".

 The enthusiasm of the fans involves Barrichello, while to surround Schumacher, more than the fans, are the paparazzi.
-Quiet in Rio with his wife Corinna, Schumacher thinks he is far from the world, when he finds himself in front of the entrance of his hotel an army of photographers who literally force him to flee in a taxi; the taxi driver, strange but true, He doesn’t recognize him and helps him escape.
-Upon his arrival in Sao Paulo, on the evening of the same day, Michael tells smiling about his little setback.
-McLaren Mercedes cannot contemplate other technical setbacks, which in Brazil is determined to respond to the double Ferrari obtained in Melbourne.
+Quiet in Rio with his wife Corinna, Schumacher thinks he is far from the world, when he finds himself in front of the entrance of his hotel an army of photographers who literally force him to flee in a taxi; the taxi driver, strange but true, does not recognize him and helps him to escape.
+Upon his arrival in São Paulo, on the evening of the same day, Michael tells about his little setback smiling.
+McLaren-Mercedes cannot contemplate other technical setbacks, which in Brazil is determined to respond to the double Ferrari podium obtained in Melbourne.
 The Anglo-German team pushes on the accelerator, so much so that a new engine specification, which was to be ready for Imola, is already taken in advance to São Paulo, after Olivier Panis has tested it for three days in a row at Silverstone, completing a thousand kilometres with satisfactory answers.
 In addition, on the Mp4/15 there will also be a new change.
 Substantial changes, after the discovery that the two breakdowns of the Australian race were caused by the entire engine, and not only by the hydraulic system.
-Mika Hakkinen looks with confidence at the weekend, but to leave no stone unturned he chooses to reside in the same hotel last season, when he won the race fluently, despite a thrill in the first laps for a momentary problem highlighted on the Mclaren.
+Mika Hakkinen looks with confidence to the weekend, but to leave no stone unturned he chooses to reside in the same hotel of last season, when he won the race fluently, despite a thrill in the first laps for a momentary problem highlighted on his McLaren.
 In order to avoid other technical problems, the reigning champion also uses superstition.

-"I don’t have inferiority complexes, we’re just at the beginning of the season and it would be absurd to bandage your head now.
+"I don’t have inferiority complexes, we’re just at the beginning of the season and it would be absurd to stress now.
 Australia did not leave me complexes, São Paulo is my favourite circuit, the news we have on the car make me very optimistic".

 The Finn has just arrived in São Paulo.
-Meanwhile, the first real controversy erupts outside the tracks of this season, regarding the choice of the Federation to freeze electronics from the third round on the calendar, the San Marino Grand Prix.
+Meanwhile, the first real controversy erupts outside the tracks of this season, regarding the choice of the Federation to freeze electronics from the third round of the calendar, the San Marino Grand Prix.
 The controversy starts from a letter that all teams receive on March 21 from the FIA, in which there are precise limits to the electronic management of engines.
 The thrusters should have only one injection and ignition time control, based on engine revolutions and butterfly position.
-This is because, apparently, in a paragraph it is recognized that electronic strategies are too complicated and the FIA cannot control them to the full.
-Put simply, the Federation cannot keep up with progress, and demands a return to the old.
-And that’s not all: each engine will not be able to use more than three different software per season.
+This is because, apparently, in a paragraph it is recognized that electronic strategies are too complicated and the FIA cannot control them to the fullest.
+Much more simply, the Federation cannot keep up with progress, and demands a return to the old.
+And that is not all: each engine will not be able to use more than three different software per season.
 Another limit not to complicate life.
-On Friday the 24th of March 2000, the cars took to the track for the first two free practice sessions at the Interlagos circuit.
-The challenge between Schumacher and Hakkinen immediately began.
+On Friday, March 24, 2000, the cars take to the track for the first two free practice sessions at the Interlagos circuit.
+The challenge between Schumacher and Hakkinen immediately begins.
 The chronometric feedback drops with each attempt: Schumacher goes three times below the pole time of the previous year, but Hakkinen does better, first by fifty thousandths and then by four tenths.
 The Ferrari driver would like to respond, but he cannot because the mechanics replace the front brakes and there is no more time to get on the track.
-It’s only Friday, but the two opponents drive like it’s already Saturday.
+It is only Friday, but the two opponents drive like it is already Saturday.
 Hakkinen is more than satisfied, and says he is happy with the improvements of his car and for the novelties brought.
 Schumacher, for his part, stresses that the gap between Ferrari and McLaren is minimal, and to believe in pole:

 "We can be much faster, improving the suspension, working on the setup.
-The new asphalt made everyone faster: for the first row we will have to go down below 1'15, two seconds less than last year.
-We thought that there were fewer jumps, we had prepared for a smooth track, and instead it is still a little wavy.
+The new asphalt made everyone faster: to take the first row we will have to go down below 1'15, two seconds less than last year.
+We thought that there were fewer jumps, we had prepared for a smoother track, and instead it is still a little wavy.
 We understood the lesson.
-We will provide".
+We will improve".

 On the McLaren side, Ron Dennis repeated Schumacher’s arrows, who had accused him of not knowing how to lose and of thinking less about Ferrari’s internal strategies and more about his team’s problems: